Vibrant-Media-Lab/NanoRelay/README.md

 CURRENT STATE:

 The script was written but not tested because of the malfunctioning of the arduino.
 We need to order a new arduino in order to run and test the script to continue the project.
-I wrote this script with any prior arduino experience, so I expect it to need a lot of debugging and not work correctly.
+I wrote this script without any prior arduino experience, so I expect it to need a lot of debugging and not work correctly.
 The IN2 is still not implemented, as in order to implement it, we need the rest to work.